sameermahajan/Alexa-Custom-Skills/async-loop/README.md

 backend_service.py: It is hosted on lambda and faking some processing time by waiting for some time.
 You need to expose this service as an API endpoint using: https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-create-api-as-simple-proxy-for-lambda.html#api-gateway-proxy-integration-create-lambda-backend

+## Alexa Skill

+alexa_skill.py is the alexa custom skill for python lambda.
+InteractionModel.json is the interaction model  json for the above skill.